Connections-Business-Directory/Connections/README.txt

 == Screenshots ==

+1. The many possible faces of your business  directory.
+Connections supports templates.
+This screenshot showcases (left to right) [Excerpt Plus](http://connections-pro.com/add-on/excerpt-plus/), [Circled](http://connections-pro.com/add-on/circled/), [Gridder](http://connections-pro.com/add-on/gridder/), [Tile Plus](http://connections-pro.com/add-on/tile-plus/) and [Slim Plus](http://connections-pro.com/add-on/slim-plus/).
+2. Another screenshot showcasing the different templates that can be used to style your business directory.
+Left to right; [Circled](http://connections-pro.com/add-on/circled/), [cMap](http://connections-pro.com/add-on/cmap/) and [Gridder](http://connections-pro.com/add-on/gridder/).
-1. The Dashboard admin page.
+3. The Dashboard admin page.
 A snapshot of important information about the directory.
-2. The Manage admin page.
+4. The Manage admin page.
 Here you can manage all the entries within the address book.
-3. The Add New Entry admin page.
+5. The Add New Entry admin page.
 From here you can add new entries to the addressbook.
-4. The Categories admin page.
+6. The Categories admin page.
 Add as many categories as you wish to the directory.
 Categories do support parent/child relationships.
-5. The Templates admin page.
+7. The Templates admin page.
 Here you choose which template that the business directory should use when displaying the directory.
-6. The Settings admin page where you can configure the business directory options.
+8. The Settings admin page where you can configure the business directory options.
-7. The Role and Capabilities admin page.
+9. The Role and Capabilities admin page.
 Here you can assign which roles have which capabilities in viewing and managing the directory.
+10. The [Tools :: Export admin page](http://connections-pro.com/documentation/tools/#Export) contains many different CSV export tools to allow you to easily export the data from your business directory.
+11. The [Tools :: Import admin page](http://connections-pro.com/documentation/tools/#Categories-2) allows you to quickly bulk import nested categories into your business directory.
+12. In the event that you need support the [Tools :: System Information admin page](http://connections-pro.com/documentation/tools/#System_Information) contains all the information needs about your directory installation which can be easily and quickly shared.
+13. Need to move the configuration of your business directory from one site to another?
+The [Tools : Settings Import/Export admin page](http://connections-pro.com/documentation/tools/#Settings_ImportExport) allows you to do it with zero fuss.
+This will even migrate the Template Customizer settings applied to template and any of the settings for the [premium extensions](http://connections-pro.com/extensions/).

 [Connections running on live websites can be found here.](http://connections-pro.com/showcase/)